Updates from RDS Gallery

 * * *

-While we are open only by appointment and not planning any onsite exhibitions in the near future, we nonetheless have exciting news: Alistair Fox’s manuscript on the Otago artist Peter Cleverley’s life and work is now under contract with Quentin Wilson Publishing and is currently in production.
+We have exciting news: Alistair Fox’s manuscript on the Otago artist Peter Cleverley’s life and work is now under contract with Quentin Wilson Publishing and is currently in production.
 We anticipate that the book will be available to the public in 2025.

 Alistair Fox (born 1948 in Richmond, New Zealand) is a New Zealand scholar and writer who specialises in English Tudor literature and history, New Zealand literature and cinema studies, and contemporary literary and film theory, particularly with regard to national identity and the creative process.
 He has published over nine single-authored monographs in his career, most recently Melodrama, Masculinity and International Art Cinema (London / New York: Anthem Press, 2023).
 From 2019-2022, he has regularly written catalogue essays, most frequently for RDS Gallery, Dunedin, which he owned from 2020-2022.
 “Peter Cleverley: Between Transience and Eternity” evolved out of two catalogue essays written for solo exhibition by Peter Cleverley held at Rds Gallery, “Blue Daisy Chain” (9 October–7 November 2020) and “Never There Yet” (29 October–21 November 2021).
 This new book extends the concerns defined in Fox’s earlier work, in particular The Ship of Dreams: Masculinity in Contemporary New Zealand Fiction (Dunedin; Otago University Press, 2008) and Coming of Age in New Zealand: Genre, Gender and Adaptation in New Zealand Cinema (Edinburgh: Edinburgh University Press, 2017), here within the context of New Zealand | Aotearoa art history.